Mark-Seaman/Shrinking-World-Pubs/journey/Pub/BibleTranslation.md

 The bible was not written with the religious and scholarly language of the day.
 That type of language was used for legal and educational purposes.
-The language the bible is the language of streets, marketplace, and workplace.
+The language of the bible is the language of streets, marketplace, and workplace.
 God meets humans where they are at, coming down from a place of glory to become lowly in order to close the gap.